bakwc/mysql_ch_replicator/README.md

 - `http_host`, `http_port` - http endpoint to control replication, use `/docs` for abailable commands
 - `types_mappings` - custom types mapping, eg. you can map char(36) to UUID instead of String, etc.
 - `ignore_deletes` - when set to `true`, DELETE operations in MySQL will be ignored during replication.
 This creates an append-only model where data is only added, never removed.
 In this mode, the replicator doesn't create a temporary database and instead replicates directly to the target database.
+- `mysql_timezone` - timezone to use for MySQL timestamp conversion to ClickHouse DateTime64.
+Default is `'UTC'`.
+Accepts any valid timezone name (e.g., `'America/New_York'`, `'Europe/London'`, `'Asia/Tokyo'`).
+This setting ensures proper timezone handling when converting MySQL timestamp fields to ClickHouse DateTime64 with timezone information.

 Few more tables / dbs examples: